 Buying for someone who prefers full-size headphones?
-Priced at around $33, the Tribit XFree Tune has long been our go-to affordable full-size wireless headphones.
-But there's now an even cheaper model, the XFree Go, that can be had for as little as $21.
+Priced at around $30, the Tribit XFree Tune have long been our go-to affordable full-size wireless headphones.
+But there's now an even cheaper model, the XFree Go, that we've seen for as little as $21.
 At the lower price, you get plusher, more comfortable ear pads, Bluetooth 5.0 and 24 hours of battery life, and a 10-minute charge gives you four hours of playback time.
 The sound is a little more bass-forward than that of the Tune, but at this price, it's really hard to complain about what you're getting.

 At five hours, battery life isn't fantastic, but the earbud charging case does give you three extra charges.
 At $30, they're a bargain, with larger 10mm drivers than the 6mm found on the similarly priced Tranya T3.
 For a few bucks more, you can also check out the Tranya T10.

 We're all cooking at home a lot more these days.
 And the Lodge Grill Pan is a cheap and easy way to bring the essence of the grilling experience to your stovetop.
-(Mine gets used at least two nights a week.)
+(Mine gets used at least once a week.)